 Nothing beats the classic.
 Cast iron skillets and pans have always been popular for their perfect balance of versatility and durability.
-But beyond these, is it true that it’s a healthier cooking option too?
+But beyond these, is it true that it’s a better cooking option too?
 Is cooking with cast iron healthy at all?

 To give you a better idea, let’s dive into the science behind boosting iron content using cast iron.